mahmudcodes/pwad-46/jQuery/jquery_24jan21_81/README.md

 </span>

 ## What You Should Already Know
-* HTML        *HTML is the standard markup language for Web pages.*
+* HTML        */HTML is the standard markup language for Web pages./*
 * CSS         *CSS is the language we use to style an HTML document.*
 * JavaScript  *JavaScript is the world's most popular programming language.*